Spring Elections: Call for Platforms!

 Positions are normally for a one year term, no term limits.
 Officers are expected to attend as many of the executive meetings (held as necessary) and general meetings per year as possible, with 50% attendance as a minimum.

-Please send your platform to Dan Lowe at email@example.com by Tuesday, May 9th.
-On Wednesday, May 10th it will be published for the general membership to review and vote on by Thursday, May19th.
+Please send your platform to Becca Simas at firstname.lastname@example.org by Sunday, May 13th.
+On Monday, May 14th it will be published for the general membership to review and vote on by Friday, May 25th.

 Thanks, and we’re looking forward to hearing from you!